linode/docs/docs/quick-answers/linode-platform/cloud-manager-search/index.md

 ## Combining it All

-The more robust functionality of the search bar can be used in combination with other features.
+The more robust functionality of the search tool can be used in combination with other features.
 For example, you can see all of the advanced features outlined in this guide in a single query:

     type:linode AND -group:production || (type:NodeBalancer && tag:mytag)